-Following the recent attacks in Brussels, the EU referendum debate on security has intensified, with both Leave and Remain claiming that they offer greater security for the British people.
+Following the recent attacks in Brussels, the EU referendum debate on security has intensified.
+Both Leave and Remain claim that they offer greater security for the British people.
 But which side, if any, has the stronger case?

 Leave has gone on the offensive, arguing that the EU has failed to protect its citizens.
-The combination of the EU’s failure to secure its external border from undocumented migrants from North Africa and the Middle East.
+It has failed to secure its external border.
+Thousands of undocumented migrants are entering Europe from North Africa and the Middle East.
 Who are they and what are their intentions?
 We don’t know.

 Leave explain that the EU’s Schengen Agreement is the equivalent of hanging a ‘welcome sign’ above Europe’s door – including to terrorists.
-They remind us that up to 5000 IS terrorists are thought to have entered Europe among the refugees and economic migrants.
-Schengen facilitates their movement in Europe, potentially making it easier for them to carry out attacks and then make their escape.
+They remind us that up to 5000 IS terrorists are thought to have entered Europe among the migrants.
+Schengen facilitates their movement in Europe.
+Were terrorists to strike again, open borders could help facilitate their escape.

-The Remain campaign has responded by warning that Brexit would threaten Britain’s security by putting at risk its current arrangement with European intelligence agencies.
+The Remain campaign has responded by warning that Brexit would put at risk Britain’s existing arrangement with European intelligence agencies.

-Theresa May has warned that Britain risks loosing access to intelligence from European partners, catching criminals and extraditing suspects would all be threatened were Britain to leave the EU.
+Theresa May has warned that Britain risks loosing access to intelligence from European partners were it to leave the EU.
 According to the home secretary, “there are things we can do as members of the European Union in terms of the exchange of data, but also working together within the EU, that is of benefit in terms of catching criminals”.

 Meanwhile, Met police chief Sir Bernard Hogan-Howe has warned that Britain faced a “bureaucratic nightmare” if the authorities had to renegotiate existing arrangements with EU partners.
 Leaving the EU wouldn’t be worth the hassle.

-However, not everyone is convinced.
-In an article for Prospect, Former head of MI6 Lord Richard Dearlove has said that were Britain to leave the EU, any costs “would be low” because Britain would retain its current arrangements with the US, which “outweighs anything European by many factors of 10”.
+However, others disagree.
+In an article for Prospect, Former head of MI6 Lord Richard Dearlove has said that were Britain to leave the EU, any costs “would be low” because Britain would retain its current arrangements with the US:

 Remain campaigners might argue that close cooperation with European intelligence trumps these security gains.

-However, there is reason to believe that Britons needn’t choose between the two since European intelligence services have an interest in continuing to work with British intelligence regardless of whether or not Britain remains a member of the EU.
+However, Britons may not have to choose between the two.
+European intelligence services have an interest in continuing to work with British intelligence regardless whatever happens.
+As Sir Richard explains:

-If Sir Richard is correct then a British exit from the EU would benefit British security because it would involve “important” security gains at little cost.
+If Sir Richard is correct then a British exit from the EU would benefit British security.
+It would involve “important” security gains at little cost.
 Leave could well have the better of this debate.